Wellness & culture

-Comfort Zones and Courage – Why Taking on Challenges Helps You Grow
+Comfort Zones and Courage – Challenges Help You Grow

 A psychologist explains how challenges rewire the brain, build confidence and strengthen emotional resilience.

-Why do so many of us fear challenges, and what actually happens when we push ourselves to do something new?
-I recently joined BBC Radio One’s Life Hacks with Lauren Layfield and Shanequa Paris to explore this very question, and here’s what we uncovered.
+Why do so many of us stay inside our comfort zone, and what does it actually take to find the courage to grow beyond it?
+Chartered psychologist Dr Carolyne Keenan joined BBC Radio 1's Life Hacks with Lauren Layfield and Shanequa Paris to unpack exactly that, and here's what the conversation uncovered.

 Why Challenges Matter

 Our brains are wired for safety.
-The amygdala – the part that processes fear – pushes us to avoid risk.
+The amygdala, the part that processes fear, pushes us to avoid risk.
 While that helps protect us from genuine danger, it can also make us underestimate our own abilities.
 Taking on a challenge helps rewire the brain by creating new neural pathways.
-Every time we face discomfort and survive it, we build confidence, resilience and motivation.
+Every time we face discomfort and survive it, we build confidence, motivation, and the kind of resilience that carries into everything else we do.

 What's Happening in Your Brain?